-- positive, write the amount here.
+- positive, enter the amount here.
 You owe a late-payment penalty for unpaid tax.
-Write this amount in Penalty Worksheet 2, Line 23, Column C and continue to Step 4. - zero or negative, write the amount here.
+Enter this amount in Penalty Worksheet 2, Line 23, Column C and continue to Step 4. - zero or negative, Enter the amount here.
 If the result is negative use brackets.
 Continue to Step 4 and complete Penalty Worksheet 1.